 Updated: November 9, 2023

 Teaching English online encompasses teaching English as a foreign language to a non-native English speaker over the internet through a computer and a webcam.
-Students can learn one-on-one or in a small group, and the cost is usually cheaper than an in-person, face-to-face ESL class.
+Students can learn one-on-one or in small groups and the cost is usually cheaper than an in-person, face-to-face ESL class.
 In many cases, both students and teachers can set their class times and schedules, and the teacher can teach from whatever location is convenient to them.
 Many types of educational institutions offer online English classes, including grade schools, online teaching platforms, and even corporations.
 Individual students may also hire online English teachers as independent contractors or private tutors.

 To succeed as an online English teacher in a competitive market, you need an accredited TEFL certificate and some basic technology.
 Your TEFL certification will provide the professional-level training and qualification that employers and students seek when hiring English tutors online.

 In order to teach English online, you need to follow these 5 key steps:

 Now let's look at the following steps to teach English online in detail: